kailash-manasarovar/statement/docs/timeline/2025/july.md

 - She reminds me of the [white man interrogating the group of British Islamic Asian men](march.md#a-man-who-reminds-me-of-domingo) that had sat right next to us in March in another completely empty seating area.
 - They could be related; her son maybe, or younger brother?
 - They have the same manner of speaking.
-- I go and get our dinners, leaving dad alone with the woman.
+- I go and get our drinks first, then dinners, leaving dad alone with the woman twice.
+- It's possible something was added to my drink while I was away.
 - When I bring the dinners back, the waitress is taking her order.
 - She calls the woman by her first name; Claire maybe.
 - Dad seems cowed, a bit scared of her.
 - He tells me that she kept saying things to him he didn't like.
 - He says he thinks she's the boss.
 - I tell him not to worry about her, and that I won't leave him alone with her.
-- I wonder if I started feeling high again at that moment...
+- I start feeling high again at that moment...
 - As dad and I leave, we have to walk past the woman.
 - As I pass her, she makes an unnecessary hand-gesture to me; the prayer gesture that the Thai's and Indian's make to each other after speaking; a specific thing I did often at the conservatory that teachers and staff jeered at and persecuted me about.
 - I note it.